SeanGormann/AuRA/README.md

 # AuRA
-An AUtonomous Research Agent, scouring relevant papers on google scholar so that you don't have to.
+An AUtonomous Research Assistant, scouring relevant papers on google scholar so that you don't have to.

 ---